Volcanic Eruptions in Iceland: A Complete Timeline

 Image from Wikimedia, Creative Commons, by Calistemon.

 Grimsvotn is a partially subglacial volcano located beneath the Vatnajokull ice cap.
 It is Iceland's most active volcano, boasting over 70 eruptions in the last millennium.
-The plinian eruption that began in 2011 was powerful and intensified due to the interaction between magma and glacial water that led to a significant production of ash.
+The plinian eruption that began in 2011 was powerful and intensified due to the interaction between magma and glacial water, which led to a significant production of ash.

 The ash cloud from the Grimsvotn eruption reached up to 12 miles (20 kilometers) in height, substantially higher than the one from the Eyjafjallajokull eruption in 2010.
 However, due to differences in ash composition and weather patterns, the disruption to air travel was much less severe than in the 2010 event.